Was a great white shark to blame for Cape Cod attack?

 TRURO, Mass.
 (AP) — Massachusetts’ leading shark expert is trying to determine if the first person to be attacked in waters off the state since 2012 was bitten by a great white shark.

-State marine fisheries senior biologist Greg Skomal will try to confirm Thursday if the 61-year-old victim’s wounds are consistent with the kind of bite a great white would inflict.
+State marine fisheries senior biologist Greg Skomal will try to confirm if the 61-year-old victim’s wounds are consistent with that kind of bite.

-The unidentified man survived Wednesday’s afternoon’s attack off Long Nook Beach in Truro, on the Atlantic Ocean side of Cape Cod.
-Authorities say he was bitten while standing about 30 yards offshore.
+Authorities identified him Thursday as William Lytton, of Scarsdale, New York.
+He survived Wednesday’s afternoon’s attack off Long Nook Beach on the Atlantic Ocean side of Cape Cod.

+Authorities say Lytton was bitten while standing about 30 yards offshore.
 He was airlifted to a Boston hospital.

 Most Read Nation & World Stories